Homelessness in Greece

-Homelessness in Greece refers to the state or process of sleeping in housing that is below the minimum standard or lacking secure tenure, in relation to the nation of Greece.
 Austerity measures and the ongoing fiscal crisis have significantly spurred the rise in homelessness in Greece in the 21st century.
 Instances of homelessness have been dominantly concentrated in the city of Athens.
 Homelessness remains a relatively under-examined area of social policy in Greece, with the first organised counting for homeless people taking place in May 2018.
 Governments and non-profit organisations alike have made efforts to counter this phenomenon.

 Definition

-A definition of homelessness was written into Greece’s national legislation in 2012.
+A definition of homelessness was written into Greece's national legislation in 2012.
 Article 29 of Law 4052 includes two defining provisions.
-Firstly, the homeless are “all persons legally residing in the country, that have no access, or have unsafe access to sufficient privately owned, rented or bestowed housing that meets the required specification and has basic water services and electricity.”
-Secondly, the term homeless includes those who live in temporary institutions, hostels, on the street, or “other inappropriate accommodation.”
+Firstly, the homeless are "all persons legally residing in the country, that have no access, or have unsafe access to sufficient privately owned, rented or bestowed housing that meets the required specification and has basic water services and electricity."
+Secondly, the term homeless includes those who live in temporary institutions, hostels, on the street, or "other inappropriate accommodation".